holochain/holochain/docs/specs/src/hwp_3_correctness.md

 fundamental data safety that Holochain applications provide.
 Some other important facets of system security and safety come from:

-1. Gating access functions that change state, for which Holochain provides a unified and flexible Object Capabilities model
+1. Gating access to functions that change state, for which Holochain provides a unified and flexible Object Capabilities model

 2. Detecting and Blocking participation of bad actors, for which